neopragma/uspol/README.md

 Pardon insurrectionists and propose using taxpayers' money to reward them financially

-Seek to eliminate the Social Security program, leaving American seniors destitute, homeless, and unable to access necessary medical care, as much to terrorize the next generation as to harm the seniors directly

 Cancel funding of Social Security benefits for disabled children, accompanied by public declarations that "empathy" is a cause of civilizational collapse

 Facilitate the rapid deterioration of US natural resources by ending regulations and standards pertaining to environmental stewardship